-The Nature of Place Symposium was structured in four sessions, each with its own set of presentations.
-In this resource, you'll find each session represented by video of its presentations and panel video along with written summaries and supplementary resources.
+The Nature of Place Symposium was structured in three sessions, each with its own set of presentations.
+In this resource, you'll find each session represented by video of its presentations and panel discussion along with written abstracts.

 Join the Movement!